List of tallest buildings in Regina, Saskatchewan

 This list of tallest buildings in Regina ranks skyscrapers in the city of Regina, Saskatchewan, Canada by height.
+Regina is the capital of Saskatchewan and the second largest city in the province after Saskatoon.
 The tallest building in Regina is the Mosaic Potash Tower, which rises 84.5 m (277 ft).
-Regina is the capital city of Saskatchewan.

-As of June 2025, the city contains 5 skyscrapers over 75 m and 40 high-rise buildings that exceed 35 m in height.
+As of June 2025, the city contains 6 skyscrapers over 75 m and 41 high-rise buildings that exceed 35 m in height.